ckan/ckan/doc/maintaining/installing/install-using-docker.rst

 ====================================

 .. important::
-   These instructions require Docker >=1.0.
+   These instructions require Docker >=1.3.
-   The released version of Docker is 1.2 as at this writing, this is compatible with `boot2docker`_
+   The released version of Docker is 1.3 as at this writing, Docker 1.3 or above is required to use the Development Container, run `docker exec` commands & also to support shared folders with `boot2docker`_ 1.3

 .. important::
    The CKAN container supports and enables the datastore & datapusher by default.